geekquest/bankimoon/README.md

 - Vue
 - Vite

-### If you are not part of the geekquest gh organization
+### If you don't have the geekquest gh organization permission

 Fork the repository from https://github.com/geekquest/bankimoon into your gh account the clone the repo

-### If you are part of the geekquest gh organization
+### If you have the geekquest gh organization permission

 Clone the application directly from git@github.com:geekquest/bankimoon.git